 If the soil was poorly compacted, the weight of the structure will compress down on the soil and a downward motion of the foundation will occur.
 This can really wreak havoc on brick and masonry in your home.
 In cold areas of our country, there can be fast freezing and thawing of the ground around your foundation.
 This can cause a heaving motion to occur which quickly moves everything above it as well.
 This also can cause problems for brick or masonry.

 We recommend inspecting your brick home or business frequently.
-If you notice changes in the quality of the mortar of the condition of the bricks, if you notice cracks in the mortar or bricks, it would definitely be wise to contact a foundation repair expert.
+If you notice changes in the quality of the mortar or bricks it would be wise to contact a foundation repair expert.
 My Foundation Repairs can assist you in finding a foundation repair specialist in your area.
-This is the first step in finding a solution for your brick and masonry problems.
-We also recommend keeping your gutters and downspouts in good working order as that keeps water away from your walls to protect your brick and masonry.

 Having a professional inspect your home will lead to a diagnosis of your brick and masonry problems.
 If it is found that your brick and masonry problems are due to foundation settlement and sinking it might be recommended that an underpinning solution is installed for your foundation.

 Steel piers or push piers can be installed beneath your foundation in both residential and commercial situations to add support and strength to prevent further foundation problems to occur.
-These piering products are easy to install with portable equipment.
-They can be load tested on site and then the load can be immediately transferred over.
 You will have peace of mind and your home or business’ value will be restored.
 If cracks have occurred, they can be filled with either a cement grout or epoxy resin based on the site and location of the crack.
-This can prevent water from entering the cracks and making its way to your basement or crawl space.